 - Massachusetts-State archives info on mental health records

 - Michigan Blog that outlines procedures to obtain records

 - Minnesota- Historical Patient Records: Overview

-- New York- Link to New York State Office of Mental Health FAQ that includes a section on genealogical requests
+- New York- Link to New York State Office of Mental Health genealogical requests

 - Oregon State Hospital Inquiries about former patients can be directed to the Medical Records Department, at 503-945-2976.
 Due to confidentiality requirements, information about former patients can only be released to appropriate parties, and in most cases a release of information form is required.

 - South Carolina- South Carolina State Archives, contact for info on state hospital records *List of known burials at state hospitals in SC